2013 Huang Case in Qatar: Background

 The Huangs moved to Qatar with their three young children in 2012.
 Matthew Huang, a Stanford-trained engineer, was relocated there by his employer, MWH Global, to work for two years on a major infrastructure project related to the 2022 World Cup improvements.
 Matthew and Grace had adopted all three of their children from Africa.
-In all of the adoptions, the Huangs used a respected adoption agency and obtained all the proper visas from the State Department.
 The Huangs’ middle child was Gloria, whom they adopted from an orphanage in Ghana when she was 4 years old in 2009 and who had chronic eating disorders according to the parents.

 Gloria Huang

-In Ghana, Gloria was born into poverty and grew up in impoverished conditions up through her time in an orphanage.
+In Ghana, Gloria was born into poverty and grew up in impoverished conditions during her time in an orphanage.
 "The Huangs describe her eating issues as a sporadic behavioral problem that resulted in Gloria sometimes going days where she refused to eat.
 She would then follow such fasting with unhealthy binge eating and attempts to find food from bizarre sources, such as in the trash or from neighbors.
 The Huangs were aware of their daughter’s eating issues, had educated themselves about the best way to handle those issues, and were attempting to manage the situation and help her grow out of it."
 Matthew and Grace Huang say that Gloria had eating disorders.

 The California Innocence Project has said that Gloria died of her eating disorder.

 On January 15, 2013, Gloria died unexpectedly and suddenly.
 The death certificate, issued by Qatar's supreme council of health, listed the causes of death as "cachexia and dehydration".
 Her parents were subsequently arrested on suspicion of murder and human trafficking.

 Matthew and Grace Huang

-Prior to moving Doha, Qatar, Matthew and Grace Huang lived in San Gabriel, California.
+Prior to moving to Doha, Qatar, Matthew and Grace Huang lived in San Gabriel, California.
 The Huangs have three adopted African children.
-While the Huangs are detained, their other two children are being cared for by their grandmother.
+During the Huangs detainment, their other two children were being cared for by their grandmother.

-Matthew Huang graduated from the University of California, Irvine in 1998.
-He graduated from Stanford University with a master's degree in 1999.
-Matthew has worked for MWH Global since July 1999.
-Matthew is a licensed civil engineer in California.
-Matthew moved to Doha with his wife, Grace, and their three children (all of whom were adopted), in 2012 because MWH Global relocated him there to work for two years on a major infrastructure project related to the 2022 FIFA World Cup.

-Grace Huang homeschooled the three children in Qatar.
+Matthew is a licensed civil engineer in California and graduated from the University of California, Irvine in 1998, Stanford University with a master's degree in 1999 and has worked for MWH Global since July 1999.
+In 2012, Matthew moved to Doha with his wife, Grace, and their three children (all of whom were adopted), because MWH Global relocated him there to work for two years on a major infrastructure project related to the 2022 FIFA World Cup.
+During this time, Grace Huang homeschooled the three children in Qatar.

 In October 2013, the Huangs two other children left Qatar to live with family back in the United States.
 Prior to this, their grandmother had flown to Qatar to care for them while Matthew and Grace were in custody.
 This came as a result of a private negotiations between the Huang's representatives and the Qatar Attorney General Ali bin Fetais al-Marri.

 Matthew and Grace Huang were released from custody on November 6, 2013, but still faced charges.